SAP-archive/teched2021-developer-keynote/drafts/CLI_power.md

 OK, a choice of providers; I'll go with region `us10` for this project.
 So I'll specify that.
 I'll also give the subaccount a name, and I'll want access to beta features too, thank you very much!
 I also need to specify a subdomain, I'll generate a UUID for that (that's a [cloud native smell](https://blogs.sap.com/2018/04/09/monday-morning-thoughts-a-cloud-native-smell/), right?):

-> Enters command but does NOT yet press Enter
+> Starts typing the command but does NOT yet press Enter

 ```
 ; btp create accounts/subaccount --region us10 --display-name messaging --beta-enabled true --subdomain 26e3dac3-ed44-4daa-9ff1-dc49435b21f9